On the Instability of Fractional Reserve Banking: Results

 \begin{definition}[\textbf{Proper Sunspot Equilibrium}] A proper sunspot equilibrium consists of the sequences of real balances $\{z^S_{t}\}_{t=0, S=1,2}^{\infty}$ and probabilities $(\zeta_1, \zeta_2)$, solving (\ref{eq:sunspot3}) for all $t$. \end{definition}

 Consider stationary sunspot equilibria with $z^1<z^2$ that only depend on the state, not the time.
 The liquidity constraint is binding in state $S=1$.
-By the standard approach (see again \citealp*{azariadisintertemporal} for the textbook treatment), the conditions for two-period cycles also suffices for two-state sunspot equilibrium.
-If $f'(z_s)<-1$, there exists $(\zeta_1,\zeta_2)\in(0,1)^2$, $\zeta_1+\zeta_2<1$, such that the economy has a proper sunspot equilibrium in the neighborhood of $z_s$.
-In addition to that, if $\chi<\chi_m$, there exists $(\zeta_1,\zeta_2)\in(0,1)^2$, $\zeta_1+\zeta_2<1$, such that the economy has a proper sunspot equilibrium satisfying $z^1<p^*<z^2$.
+By the standard approach (see again \citealp*{azariadisintertemporal} for the textbook treatment), the condition for two-period cycles is also sufficient and necessary for two-state sunspot equilibrium.
+If $f'(z_s)<-1$ or $\chi<\bar{\chi}_m$, there exists $(\zeta_1,\zeta_2)\in(0,1)^2$, $\zeta_1+\zeta_2<1$, such that the economy has a proper sunspot equilibrium in the neighborhood of $z_s$.